 Hemorrhoids and bowel movements

-If you're not breast-feeding your baby, wear a firm, supportive bra to help stop milk production.
+If you're not breast-feeding, wear a supportive bra, such as a sports bra.
 Don't pump your breasts or express the milk, which will cause your breasts to produce more milk.

 Hair loss and skin changes

 During pregnancy, elevated hormone levels increase the ratio of growing hair to resting or shedding hair.
 The result is often an extra-lush head of hair — but now it's payback time.
 After delivery, you'll experience hair loss for up to five months.